WCKL (FM): WLUP

 WLUP switched to a format featuring a "blend of pop rock, pop alternative, and adult alternative" music on September 30, 1996.
 Brandmeier remained the morning man and Dave Fogel was brought in for afternoons.
 In 1997, Evergreen and Chancellor Media merged.
 In order to stay under federally mandated ownership limits, Evergreen opted to sell WLUP to Bonneville International in July.
 On July 21 at 5 a.m., after stunting with all-The Who songs as part of a Who concert that previous weekend, WLUP switched back to a rock format.
 The first song under the relaunched "Loop" was "Rock and Roll" by Led Zeppelin.
 Also that month, Jonathon Brandmeier would be released from the station due to the ownership change.
 In June 1998, WLUP shifted to classic rock and adopted the slogan, "Classic Rock That Really Rocks".
 During this period, full-time on air personalities included Byrd (now with WDRV Chicago), Steve Downes, Eddie Webb, Pete McMurray, Seaver, Cara Carriveau, Sari, and Mark Zander.

 In October 2004, Emmis Communications traded three of their stations in Phoenix to Bonneville for WLUP-FM and $70 million; the swap was completed in December of that year.
 While under Emmis ownership WLUP evolved into a mainstream rock format, but in January 2011 it reverted to classic rock.

 In 2005, Emmis brought back Jonathon Brandmeier to do mornings on The Loop and hired Zakk Tyler to host afternoon drive.
 Erin Carmen began hosting middays in 2006, remaining with the station until 2009.
 Brandmeier also exited WLUP in 2009.

 On January 15, 2007, Chicago's NBC owned-and-operated station, WMAQ-TV (channel 5), began a new weekday morning show called Barely Today which aired from 4:30–5 a.m.
 The new morning show was simulcast on WLUP-FM and hosted by Bruce Wolf, who was the former weekday morning traffic/sports anchor for WMAQ.
 The show would be cancelled five months later due to poor ratings.

+Through 2010, WLUP served as the de facto flagship station for Dr. Demento, the nationally syndicated comedy and novelty music show.
+The show remained produced in California at host Barret Hansen's home studio; WLUP had been given special dispensation to carry the show for free to ensure carriage in a large market, whereas he charged money to his other affiliates to license the show.
+WLUP cancelled the program in 2010, prompting Hansen to withdraw the program from syndication and move the show exclusively to a paid online offering for the rest of its run.